-- The SD card was damaged — sometimes, accidents just happen.
+- The SD card (or CF card) was damaged — sometimes, accidents just happen.

 - The card was originally formatted using a computer, not the camera.
 While you can format your card with your computer, it's best to format using the camera to prevent corrupted files.